 Draw a line from your backside to the ground, and you can see if you are going wrong.
-The line should be straight and if it is not then you have a problem with early extension.
-In other words, it is a problem which our smartphones, YouTube and golfing sites make easy to identify.
-But seeing it is one thing, trying to solve it can be more difficult.
+The line should be straight, and if it is not, you have a problem with the early extension.
+In other words, it is a problem that our smartphones, YouTube, and golfing sites make it easy to identify.
+But seeing it is one thing.
+Trying to solve it can be more difficult.

 How to identify early extension in your golf swing

 Let’s start off by defining the issue.
-It’s about your spine angle, the relation of your spine to your hips and getting that angle correct.
+It’s about your spine angle, the relation of your spine to your hips, and getting that angle correct.
 On top of that, even when you do get it absolutely right, it can be tough to maintain that angle.
-Even once you have mastered the basic technique, it doesn’t always feel natural, and that makes it harder to remember when you are playing.
+Even once you have mastered the basic technique, it doesn’t always feel natural, making it harder to remember when you are playing.

 Preventing early extension is all about your body line in relation to the ball.
-This video gives a clear illustration of what it should be, so I suggest you watch that before we start so you can identify if you have this problem.
+This video gives a clear illustration of what it should be, so I suggest you watch that before we start to identify if you have this problem.

 Strength and technique

-Most of our power is in our lower body, this is where the biggest strongest muscles are.
-Golf is about taking that power and accurately applying it to the ball, through the medium of the golf club.
-To do this correctly, we need both strength and technique.
+Most of our power is in our lower body; this is where the biggest strongest muscles are.
+Golf is about taking that power and accurately applying it to the golf ball through the medium of the golf club.
+To do this correctly, we need both strength and technique as a golfer.
 If these two things are not in place, then you will mis-hit the ball.

 We also need to talk about your physical strength and flexibility.
 Early extension is a technical fault in your swing, but you do need to have the physical power there to correct this particular technical fault.
 Try this test to see if you need toning up.
 If you have good core strength, you should be able to rotate your upper body while keeping your lower body still.
 Like this:

-If you find this difficult then try to build up your flexibility.
-Let’s be clear here, to play good golf you do not need to be superman or woman.
-You need some strength and flexibility to be sure.
-But, as I am sure you notice out on the golf course people who you do not expect to have a lot a brute strength, older people, or petite slight women, for example, can be excellent golfers.
+If you find this difficult, then try to build up your flexibility.
+To play good golf, let’s be clear: you do not need to be superman or a woman.
+You need some strength and flexibility, to be sure.
+But, as I am sure you notice out on the golf course, people who you do not expect to have a lot of brute strength, older people, or petite slight women, for example, can be excellent golfers.
 It is about how you apply the power you have.
 It is about technique.
-Try these exercises to build up your core strength and flexibility.
+Try these drills to build up your core strength and flexibility.

 Simple drills to fix early extension in a golf swing